alicejenny/project011/README.md

 - automatic slicing, orienting, and backface culling, ready for import into ArcGIS
 - batch everything; just put in a load of .xyz files and wait
 - even more sarcasm, despair, and unnecessary sleepless nights!

+Please note:
+- this project is INCREDIBLY messy (this will be fixed at some point)